June 22, 2020

 — REITs own the essential buildings that many of us use or work in every day.
 These tangible assets are valuable in themselves but can also be repurposed into other uses.

 — REITs structure their leases to include mandatory rent increases each year.
 This is either a fixed rate like 3% per annum, or it could be CPI inflation +1-2%.
 This offers higher certainty around future earnings and income for the REIT and the investor, while being a hedge against inflation.

 — REITs are relatively low effort investments.
 Not much changes from year to year, so there is generally less to worry about than shares in a typical business.

 — Commercial real estate has huge economic value, and much of it is not available for investment on the stockmarket.

-Or, they may simply want a different balance across asset types.
-I don’t feel there’s a right or wrong allocation, so everyone has to make up their own mind.
-Now let’s look at the types of REITs that exist.
+I don’t think there’s a right or wrong allocation, so everyone has to make up their own mind.
+Alright, now let’s look at the types of REITs that exist.

 Owns a large portfolio of neighbourhood and regional shopping centres, with 95 properties in total across Australia and New Zealand.
 Most of the portfolio is in the Eastern states.

 They focus heavily on non-discretionary retail, meaning things people have to buy like groceries etc. Given this approach, their main anchor tenants are the big supermarkets Coles and Woolies.
 At the time of writing, Shopping Centres Australasia is trading on a dividend yield of 4.8%.